 This is where pure essential oils come into the picture.
 Of all the natural remedies for sleep, essential oils have probably received the most attention in clinical trials and studies.
 And their credibility as a genuine sleep aid is steadily rising.

-Anxiety and stress are two of the main factors contributing to insomnia and here again essential oils have proven their worth as a means of natural support.
+Anxiety and stress are two of the main factors contributing to insomnia and here again, essential oils that help with sleep have proven their worth as a means of natural support.
 (For more information see: How to de-stress your life for balance and success).

 It is the active molecular compounds in essential oils that interact directly with our nervous and endocrine systems.
 Sedative, analgesic and nervine are just a few of the natural properties available when you know the right therapeutic essential oils to use.